Adenosine A2A receptor antagonist

-Adenosine A2A receptor antagonists are a class of drugs that blocks adenosine at the adenosine A2A receptor.
+Adenosine A2A receptor antagonists are a class of drugs that block adenosine at the adenosine A2A receptor.
 Notable adenosine A2A receptor antagonists include caffeine, theophylline and istradefylline.

 Clinical significance

 Adenosine A2A receptor locations in the body could help us to understand the possible therapeutic applications in the future.
 They can be found in the lungs, white blood cells, sympathetic nervous system, striatum, tuberculum olfactorium, coronary, lymphatic, brain and other blood vessels, platelets and kidneys.
-Most of the therapeutic applications are connected to agonists, but the main focus with antagonists are diseases connected to motor skills, learning and memory, for example Parkinson’s and Alzheimer’s.
+Most of the therapeutic applications are connected to agonists, but the main focus with antagonists are diseases connected to motor skills, learning and memory, for example Parkinson's and Alzheimer's.

-Recently, selective A2A receptor antagonists are used in treatment of diseases such as Parkinson’s disease, ischemia, and multiple sclerosis.
+Recently, selective A2A receptor antagonists are used in treatment of diseases such as Parkinson's disease, ischemia, and multiple sclerosis.
 Selective A2A receptor antagonists are believed to be neuroprotectors for their ability to reduce neuroinflammation.

 Parkinson's disease

 The degradation of dopaminergic neurons in the nigrostriatal pathway is the cause of the motor symptoms of Parkinson's disease.
 Several other areas in the brain and other neurotransmitters such as noradrenaline, 5-hydroxytryptamine and acetylcholine are affected in the disease.
 The etiology of Parkinson's disease is still uncertain, but it is believed that the progressive degeneration of dopaminergic neurons is connected with chronic neuroinflammation and the key factor in this process is microglia activation.

-Despite the therapies targeting dopamine being effective on Parkinson’s-related motor disturbances, they produce undesirable side effects, such as dyskinesia and hallucinations.
+Despite the therapies targeting dopamine being effective on Parkinson's-related motor disturbances, they produce undesirable side effects, such as dyskinesia and hallucinations.
 These side effects become more severe with continued treatment.
 Selective A2A receptor antagonists have shown to be beneficial for enhancing the therapeutic effects of L-DOPA and reducing dyskinesia from long-term L-DOPA treatment.
-Trial results indicated that the viability of A2A receptor antagonists have potential advantages over the current standard treatments for Parkinson’s disease.
+Trial results indicated that the viability of A2A receptor antagonists have potential advantages over the current standard treatments for Parkinson's disease.

 Several xanthines and non-xanthines are under development as potential anti-parkinsonism agents, which are selective for A2A receptors.
 Recently, the A2A receptor antagonist 3-chlorostyrylcaffeine has been reported to be a potent inhibitor of monoamine oxidase B.

-An inverse relationship between non-selective adenosine receptor antagonists, the consumption of caffeine and the risk of developing Parkinson’s disease has been indicated from epidemiological studies.
+An inverse relationship between non-selective adenosine receptor antagonists, the consumption of caffeine and the risk of developing Parkinson's disease has been indicated from epidemiological studies.

 Other diseases

 A2A receptor antagonists may prevent hepatic cirrhosis, and pentoxifylline may inhibit phosphodiesterase and provide renal protection.

 The A2A receptor antagonists may be used for treatment of attention deficit hyperactivity disorder (ADHD), because of the receptors ability to regulate neurotransmission in the basal ganglia and cortex, particularly dopaminergic and glutamatergic signaling.

 The blockade of A2A receptors has potentially shown to be protective in several tumor models, through pharmacological inhibition or genetic deletion.
 Some effects were found to be due to enhanced activity of natural killer cells and also due to enhanced efficacy of anti-PD-1 and anti-CTLA4 antibodies.

-In recent studies, the consumption of caffeine-containing beverages and a certain non-xanthine A2A receptor antagonist appear to possibly have some protective effects from Alzheimer’s disease.
+In recent studies, the consumption of caffeine-containing beverages and a certain non-xanthine A2A receptor antagonist appear to possibly have some protective effects from Alzheimer's disease.